-A series of free Multivariable Calculus Video Lessons.
+A series of free Multivariable Calculus Video Lessons, including examples and solutions.

 Introduction to the 3D Coordinate System

 With vectors, we begin to work more with the 3D coordinate system.
 In the 3D coordinate system there is a third axis, and in equations there is a third variable.
 We will work with vectors in the 3D coordinate system and learn how to interpret the coordinates an of a vector in the 3D coordinate system.
 With the introduction to the 3D coordinate system, we also encounter other vector operations, lines and planes.

 Equation of a Sphere

 Vectors in Space